 Full Guide for Repotting Mint | When & How To Do It Right

-Mint is a highly adaptable herb that is simple to cultivate and can be used in a variety of ways in the culinary world, including in cocktails, spring rolls, desserts, and beyond!
-Nevertheless, even though it thrives with ease, it can quickly outgrow a confined space.
+Mint is a highly adaptable herb that is simple to cultivate and has numerous applications in the culinary world, including cocktails, spring rolls, desserts, and more!
+Despite its low-maintenance qualities, it can outgrow a restricted space.

 If you begin to notice small irregular leaves, a lack of new growth, or purpling and browning leaves, it may be time to repot your mint plant!